Louislar/GroupedDataWithSurveyAdaptation/README.md

 This program will estimate the transition matrix according to revision by cohort data, then apply it to samples of population for aligning versions of questionnaire.

-The detail intriduction to this program can refer to this article ...
+The detail introduction to this program can refer to this article ...

 ## Environment